mrousavy/AnimatedGif/README.md

 }
 ```

-> If you don't want to write to a File, the first parameter can also be a `Stream`.
+> If you don't want to write to a File, create a new `AnimatedGifCreator` instance directly.
+The constructor takes a `Stream`.

 ## Reading a GIF